VimeshikaShri/GA4-Analytics-BigQuery-Insights-Project/README.md

 This repository documents an end-to-end web analytics implementation I built and ran on **GoDebug**, a web app I deployed on Replit.
 It covers everything from instrumenting the app with GA4, to configuring the BigQuery export, to querying the raw event data and turning it into product decisions.

-I'm publishing it as a working sample of the kind of analysis, debugging, and cross-functional communication expected in a **[Product Solution Engineer, Apps – gTech Ads Customer Experience](https://www.google.com/about/careers/applications/u/0/jobs/results/91302025064522438-product-solution-engineer-apps-gtech-ads-customer-experience-lcs)** role: reading product telemetry, spotting where tagging or funnels are broken, and translating data into a clear action plan.
+I am publishing it as a working sample of the kind of analysis, debugging, and cross-functional communication expected in a **[Product Solution Engineer, Apps – gTech Ads Customer Experience](https://www.google.com/about/careers/applications/u/0/jobs/results/91302025064522438-product-solution-engineer-apps-gtech-ads-customer-experience-lcs)** role: reading product telemetry, spotting where tagging or funnels are broken, and translating data into a clear action plan.

 ---